christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Roman emperor faces no longer appear on Bosphoran coins after emperor Titus.
 Roman emperors also stopped looking "Aryan"/Nordic after the Flavian empire.

-The Flavians (Pālava or Palavi/Pahlavi, which was the term for the Parthian/Iranian aristocracy) were a Sauromatian clan who broke away from the old R1a-Z93 royal Bosphoran line (the Sauromatians proper) and introduced a heavy J2/J1 (Jewish haplogroup) admixture from the Adiabene–Osrhoene region.
 The haplotype R1a (the famed "Arya" gene) was the dominant haplogroup of the Roman elite before the Flavian empire.
 After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite [^37].

 This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.